dwins/GeoGig/src/web/api/README.rst

   * ``verbose`` - (Optional, defaults to false.)
 A boolean.
 If it is false then the report will omit some detail to conserve bandwidth.

   * ``reflist`` - (Optional, may be repeated.)
 A refspec.
 This specifies which tree or trees to report.
+    If omitted, the tree associated with the current HEAD commit will be listed.

   * the general ``output_format`` and ``callback`` parameters discussed above.